Family Caregiver Pay Rate in Pennsylvania: Wages, Benefits & Eligibility

 Care Tasks That Qualify for Payment

-• Medication reminders
+• Medication management and reminders

-• Light housekeeping
+• Light housekeeping and laundry

-• Health care monitoring
+• Health monitoring (blood pressure, blood sugar, symptoms)

 • Respite care and supervision